School Heritage

 School History

 Pei Hwa Presbyterian Primary School (PHPPS) was founded by preacher Joseph Koh in 1889 with the purpose of providing free education to the children from the villages around Bukit Timah.
-It was originally known as Road End Free School and the medium of instruction then was in Teochew.
+It was originally known as Road End Free School, and the medium of instruction then was Teochew.
 In 1918, it became a Chinese-medium school.
 In 1922, it was renamed as Pei Hwa School.
 In 1941, with the outbreak of the Second World War, the school was closed temporarily from 1941 to 1945.
-Pei Hwa School reopened after the war in 1945 and the first School Management Board was formed.
+Pei Hwa School reopened after the war in 1945, and the first School Management Board was formed.

 During the PRIME upgrading, the school moved to a holding site in 2002.
 It returned to its upgraded site in 2004.
 An official opening ceremony was held the following year.
 In 2009, the school celebrated its 120th anniversary and started its flagship Chinese Arts Programme (CAP).
 The school commemorated its 125th anniversary in 2014.

-Appreciation for Chinese language and culture
+Appreciation for the Chinese language and culture

-As a SAP school, the school also capitalizes on its distinctiveness in its promotion and inculcation of the Chinese values, culture and tradition.
+As an SAP school, the school also capitalises on its distinctiveness in its promotion and inculcation of the Chinese values, culture and tradition.
 The school has designed the Chinese Arts Programme (CAP) and Bi-Cultural Enrichment Programme to deepen students’ appreciation of Chinese Language, culture and values.
 Students are offered a spread of culturally rich arts programmes, activities and learning experiences such as Chinese folk art and songs to Chinese musical instruments like Kuai Ban.
 Every level has an anchor programme to further reinforce and extend what students have learnt in the curriculum.
 CAP is also integrated into Modular CCAs such as Chinese Dance and Chinese Drum.
 Another highlight would be the cultural camp which is specially organised for the students to deepen their knowledge and appreciation of the Chinese Culture as bilingual students in a bicultural environment.

 Key Milestones